cdberkstresser/reader/README.md

 ## What it does
 This addon allows CampusWeb exam text to be pasted off of CampusWeb into screen readers for accessibility purposes.
 Currently, CampusWeb pollutes the copied text with extraneous text that makes it difficult to those with screen reader accessibility needs to utilize tts services.
+This addon also injects a "Read" button to allow CampusWeb questions (and potential answers) to be read via speech synthesis.